 • Reviewing and evaluating data in order to identify pertinent facts and details;

 • Writing and editing findings for publication or blog posting;

 • Determining a story’s emphasis, length, and format, and organize material.

 The ideal candidate will be a college junior or senior majoring in political science, journalism, economics or communications.
-Applications from all majors will be accepted, but the following characteristics will help the intern maximize his or her educational experience at Pioneer Institute:
+Applications from all majors will be considered.
+The following characteristics will help the intern maximize his or her educational experience at Pioneer Institute: